German foot-wear brand walks out of China, to set up operations in Agra

 New Delhi, May 20: Germany based footwear brand, Von Wellx is shifting its entire production to Agra from China.

-The brand owned by Casa Everz Gmbh, announced that it would be shifting its entire show production business in China, with a capacity of over 3 million pairs annually, to India with an initial investment of Rs 110 crore.
+The brand owned by Casa Everz Gmbh, announced that it would be shifting its entire show production business from China, with a capacity of over 3 million pairs annually, to India with an initial investment of Rs 110 crore.

 A new manufacturing unit of similar capacity will be set up in Agra in collaboration with Latric Industries Pvt Ltd. Von Wellx, which was made available in India in 2019 already has a production capacity of 5 lakh pairs for Casa Everz Gmbh.